 Some went to blood banks to donate blood.

-A Mexican-American student who went downtown found himself pressed into service as an interpreter right in the bombed out building itself.
+A Hispanic student who went downtown found himself pressed into service as an interpreter right in the bombed-out building itself.

-No one called our campus to request volunteers.
-No one on our campus organized their deployment.
+No one had called our campus to request volunteers.
+No one on our campus had organized their deployment.
 No one had to.
-As they watched the horrific scenes on television, these young Christians knew that help would be needed.
-So they just showed up at those organizations that they knew would be involved.
+As Southern Nazarene University students watched the horrific scenes on television, these young Christians knew that help would be needed.
+So they just showed up at organizations they knew would be involved.

 It was no wonder that they looked a bit haggard that next day and for three or four days after that.